The History of Clark's Donuts Plus:

 In 1971, the city decided to build a parking ramp so Clark’s Donuts had to move again.
 They relocated to East First Street.
 Donald Neidich was still working for the Rogers family at this time.
 In 1984, he purchased the business and added some more items to the menu like: french crullers, cookies and muffins.
 The store employed nine people during this time, including Terry Neidich, Donald’s son.

 In 1987, Terry and Kelly Neidich opened a second branch of the business called Clark’s Donuts Plus.
 It was located in the Cranberry Mall on Route 322.
 They offered all of the same products as the Oil City location which shipped the donuts there each morning.
-When Donald retired, Clark’s Donuts Plus relocated to the building that it is currently located.
-The store is still on Route 322 just east of the Cranberry Mall.
+When Donald retired, Clark’s Donuts relocated to a building on Route 322 just east of the Cranberry Mall.
+In 2021, the business moved to a larger location just a few miles north in Seneca.

-Clark’s Donuts Plus still uses the original recipes that have been passed down from owner to owner over the years.
+Clark’s Donuts still uses the original recipes that have been passed down from owner to owner over the years.
 The dough is mixed in huge batches in an 80 quart mixer now and some of the donuts are cut out in a sheeter machine, allowing them to produce a much larger quantity each night.
 Cinnamon rolls, bear claws and apple fritters are all cut by hand.
 The frostings and cream for the long johns are made from scratch.
 Apple fritters are only made during the fall months while bear claws are made all year long.
-Deliveries have expanded to four different routes that travel to Titusville, Clarion and Sandy Lake areas.
+Deliveries have expanded to five different routes that travel to Titusville, Clarion, Sharon, Meadville and Erie areas.